 Confirmatory factor analysis (CFA) testing uses the latent factor structure assessment.

 The measurement model formed was confirmed to have model suitability using the standard fit index, namely Chi-Square = 794.192, CMIN/df = 1.956, GFI = 0.816, TLE = 0.880, NFI = 0.809, and RMSEA = 0.067.
 It was concluded that the measurement model met the criteria.
 The standard measurement model is then tested for validity and reliability.

-Validity seen from the average variance extracted (AVE) value for all constructs must be greater than 0.5, but 0.4 can still be considered [44,45].
+Validity seen from the average variance extracted (AVE) value for all constructs must be greater than 0.5, but 0.4 can still be considered [44],[45].
 Reliability is seen from the composite reliability (CR) value, which must be greater than 0.7.
-Table II displays the
+Table 2 displays the results for all constructs and shows the minimum acceptable values for AVE and CR to establish convergent validity.

-Table II.
-Summary of the measurement model
+Table 2.
+Summary of the Measurement Model